matsu1213/Grim/README.md

 false positives.
 This project is currently free and open source, but future versions will eventually become paid and/or will include additional subscription based paid checks.
 If you would like a bugfix or enhancement and cannot sponsor the work, pull requests are welcome.

+## Lag Mitigation

+This fork adds a "lag mitigation" feature to Grim.
+(Since it does not align with Grim’s policy, I do not plan to submit a pull request unless requested.)

+Currently, the most basic lag mitigation is implemented.
+It is recommended to test it before deploying it to production.

+TODO:
+- [x] Basic lag mitigation (most accurate)
+- [ ] Input prediction (needs help)
+- [ ] Knockback prediction
+- [ ] Higher tick rate
+- [ ] Blink mitigation

+Config:
+`LagMitigation.maxPredictTicks` - Sets the maximum number of predicted ticks.
+A higher value can compensate for more lag, but the predicted position may become less accurate.
+It is recommended to set this to a realistic value to prevent abuse.

 ## Downloads